Holidoit Logo

 Lazise

-Lazise is a village with a clear medieval imprint, as evidenced by the imposing Scaliger Castle, the town's symbol along with the Old Customs House, restored to its former glory in the early 2000s.
-Like any self-respecting lakeside resort, Lazise also boasts a wonderful lakefront that has the small port as its pride and joy.
-Finally, we would like to point out the town hall square characterized by a unique pavement with checkerboard patterns.
+Lazise è a village with a clear medieval imprint, as evidenced by the imposing Scaliger castle, the symbol of the town along with the Vecchia Dogana, restored to its former glory in the early 2000s.
+Like any self-respecting lakeside resort, Lazise boasts a wonderful lakefront that has the small port as its pride and joy.
+Finally, we point out the town hall square characterized by a unique pavement with checkerboard patterns.

 The picturesque harbor of Lazise